Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-Other names are Japanese Persimmon, Kaki, Chinese Plum and if dried, Chinese fig. Persimmons are very popular in Asia but a minor fruit in North America.
+Other names are Japanese Persimmon, Kaki, Chinese Plum and if dried, Chinese fig. Persimmons are very popular in Asia.
 The bottom picture shows a seedless Fuyu sliced horizontally.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.